-1There is a minimum 48 hr sentence which may be suspended.

-2This sentence may not be suspended.
-However, the statute is silent as to probation.

-3For 2nd and subsequent offenders the 7 dy and 30 dy minimum jail sanctions respectively must be served consecutively.
-However, if these minimum jail terms would cause a hardship on the defendant or if there is insufficient jail space, these minimum terms may be reduced to 48 con hrs.
+1There is a mandatory imprisonment sentence of 48 hrs if the offender (1) had a BAC/BrAC >0.15, (2) refused to submit to a chemical test under implied consent law or (3) committed a drunk driving offense that injured another person. §§321J.2(2a) & 907.3(2) 2This sentence may not be deferred or suspended. §321J.2(2a) 3For 2nd and subsequent offenders the 7 dy and 30 dy minimum jail sanctions respectively must be served consecutively. §321J.2(2a)(d) However, if consecutive minimum jail terms would cause a hardship on the defendant or if there is insufficient jail space, the minimum terms may be served in segments of at least 48 hrs.
 If this is done, the defendant must perform community service.
-The period of community service is decided by the court and is based upon that which the court has "deemed appropriate". §321J.2(2)(c) See Alcohol Treatment on p.
+The period of community service is decided by the court and is based upon that which the court has "deemed appropriate". §321J.2(2a)(d) See Alcohol Treatment on p.
 3-173.
-4The maximum amount of restitution damages that can be assessed under §321J.2(8) is \$2,000.

-Administrative Licensing Actions: Pre-DWI Conviction Licensing Action: Administrative Per Se Law:
+4If there is no personal injury or property damage, the fine may be reduced to a not less than \$500. §321J.2(2)(a) Administrative Licensing Actions: Pre-DWI Conviction Licensing Action: Administrative Per Se Law: s Other: